BlockScope/blockscope/drafts/2022-02-21-frontend-nosecones.rst

 After the review I wanted to give some front end frameworks a go and compare them.
-Instead of something like the TODO app, how about Flare Timing.
-I'd split the reflex-frp front end of that project off as Nose Cone.
+Instead of something like the TODO app, how about Flare Timing?
+I'd split the Reflex-FRP front end of that project off as Nose Cone.
 Obviously doing the whole user interface again would be way too much work but some the first few views would be representative enough of read-only front end development work.
 I'd be fetching and presenting data in an interactive user interface but I